prakashpandey16/celebal_assigment/prakash_week7_assignment/readme.md

 In this step, I:

-* 🚀 Start my Spark session
+* 🚀 Start the Spark session
-* 📁 Define the data lake path
+* 📁 Set the data lake folder path
-* 🔌 Set up JDBC configuration for loading into the SQL database
+* 🔌 Configure JDBC settings to connect with the SQL database

 ```python
 from pyspark.sql import SparkSession